Ikigai can help you have a happier winter

-- Cooking – especially soup, salads and cakes
+- Cooking – especially soup, stews, salads and cakes

 - Writing – my journal, this blog, my newsletter

 - Culture – art, film, music, books

-- One-to-one time – with people I care about
+- Quality time – with people I care about

-These are all things that I love to do, am reasonably good at and has some benefit for others (as well as myself).
+These are all things that I love to do, am reasonably good at and have some benefit for others (as well as myself).

-Homeopathy (at the top of the list) is something I love, gives my life a great deal of meaning, and also helps me earn a living.
+Homeopathy (at the top of the list) is something I love, and gives my life meaning as I see so many people regain their health and confidence.

 My work does give me energy, but it takes energy too.

-When I make time for the other activities, it helps to balance my energy.
+When I make time for other activities, it helps me feel more balanced.

 This is why I have to make time to do them regularly.

 Planning a happier winter

-Some of the things on my list happen naturally in the summer, but the winter months can be challenging.
+Some of the things on my list happen naturally in the summer, but the winter months can be more challenging.

-It’s darker, colder and I often feel less motivated.
+It’s darker and colder and I often feel less motivated.

 When the days are shorter and there’s less light, it’s harder to make time for sewing, for example.

-In Ikigai, physical movement is highly valued, and I realise that I need to schedule this during daylight hours, which are much shorter during the winter months.
+In Ikigai, physical movement is highly valued, and I realise that I make this happen during daylight hours, which are much shorter during the winter months.

 Things to do now

-- Set aside two full days in September, and one in October to tidy the allotment and garden ready for winter
+- Set aside two full days in October to tidy the allotment and garden to ready for winter

-- Plan a trip to my favourite knitting shop to pick out the yarn I need to knit a pair of socks (and meet a friend)
+- Plan a trip to the London Fields lido (and meet a friend)

 Things to do later

-- Keep my Sundays free so I can go for a walk, do some cooking, tidying and a little sewing [Related post: Simple Sundays]
+- Keep Sundays free so I can go for a walk, do some cooking, tidying and a little sewing [Related post: Simple Sundays]

 - Keep half a day aside for writing each week

 Thinking about Ikigai has given me new motivation to make time for activities I enjoy.

 Rest, sleep and quality downtime are building blocks to help build resilience.